 The key to excellent claims service is getting injured workers the right benefits quickly, especially for Goodwill employees, many of whom live from paycheck to paycheck.
 Senior Claims Representative Daysi Bloethner is committed to ensuring workers receive the medical treatment and wage replacement they need.
 “I know I can call Daysi at a moment’s notice, and she’ll be there to shepherd a claim, facilitate benefits delivery and protect our organization,” said Nora Rimando, Goodwill’s workers’ comp specialist.
 Quarterly claims reviews with Goodwill management and the Pinnacol team helped the organization track issues, identify trends and understand the impact of every claim.

 I can call Daysi at a moment’s notice, and she’ll be there to shepherd a claim, facilitate benefits delivery and protect our organization. - Nora Rimando, GOODWILL

 Getting injured workers back on the job as quickly and safely as possible is essential to their recovery.
 That’s why Goodwill partnered with Jordyn Cagney, a Pinnacol Return to Work™ consultant — and with the injured worker’s physician — to develop modified duty plans that are appropriate for the employee.
 The process ensures that nearly 97 percent of injured Goodwill employees are able to get back to work while continuing their recovery.

 What it all means

-With our workers’ comp expertise, Goodwill is helping its employees stay safe on the job; and if the worst happens, ensuring they receive the benefits they need to get better.
-Keeping their people healthy is an essential part of Goodwill’s mission of providing a way for Coloradans in need to “achieve self-sufficiency, dignity, and hope through the Power of Work,” and Pinnacol is proud to help them do just that.
+With our workers’ comp expertise, Goodwill helped its employees stay safe on the job; and if the worst happened, ensured they received the benefits they needed to get better.
+Keeping their people healthy is an essential part of Goodwill’s mission of providing a way for Coloradans in need to “achieve self-sufficiency, dignity, and hope through the Power of Work,” and Pinnacol wa proud to help them do just that.